 The federal patent system allows a patent to issue for inventions that are useful, novel, and nonobvious.
-A patent allows the inventor to exclude others from using, making, and selling the invention for a limited time in exchange for full disclosure of the invention.
-Any state statute that purports to give an inventor extended protection for his or her invention runs counter to the federal patent policy and would likely be held invalid.
+Patents allow inventors to exclude others from using, making, and selling the invention for a limited time in exchange for full disclosure of the invention.
+Any state statute that purports to give inventors extended protection for their inventions runs counter to the federal patent policy and would likely be held invalid.
 Delaware has no statute that undertakes to govern patentable inventions.

-The United States District Court for the District of Delaware sitting in Wilmington has developed a national reputation for the adjudication of patent disputes.
+The United States District Court for the District of Delaware has developed a national reputation for the adjudication of patent disputes.
 It has adopted procedures and orders for the prompt resolution of such disputes.
-(See Chapter Eight, "Dispute Resolution - United States District Court for the District of Delaware - Intellectual Property Litigation.")
+(See Chapter Eight, "Dispute Resolution - United States District Court for the District of Delaware - Special Procedures for Patent Disputes.")

 State law applies in a patent context when the licensing of a patent is involved.
-In Delaware, fundamental rules of contract construction apply equally to the construction of patent licenses.
+In Delaware, fundamental rules of contract construction apply to the construction of patent licenses.
 In granting a license, the patentee can retain any of the rights to make, sell, and use the invention, while conveying others.